PRL-PRG/evalr-experiment/README.md

     tar xfvJ run-submission.tar.xz
     ```

-1. Run the analysis using the new full corpus
+1. Run the analysis using the new full corpus (~40 minutes)

     This is again done by make.
-The only thing that we need to change is say
+The only thing that we need to do is to tell make to use a different `run` directory, i.e. `run-submission`:
-    that the data are no longer in the `run` directory, but in
-    `run-submission`:

     ```sh
     make analysis RUN_DIR=$PWD/run-submission